 - Fiscal deficits and below-the-line financing needs led to a significant level of debt even prior to COVID-19 pandemic.
 Expensive financial arrangement (e.g., loan from an oil company). - Currently, Chad engaged in G20 Common Framework negotiations.

-Chad - Government's Flow of Funds and Debt Accumulation in 2019
+Chad - Government's Fiscal Accounts in 2019

-- For the two activities in this case study, please use data from the tables in the next slide (which are included in the IMF Country Report No 20/231). - Activity #1: Construct a simple flow of funds for the Chadian Government in 2019 and compute the fiscal balances
+For this exercise, please use data from the table in the next slide, which is taken from the IMF Country Report No 20/231 (see screenshot to the right).

+Exercise: